JaxonTekk/LeafX/README.md

 # LeafX
 An image recognition software that utilizes machine learning to differentiate between healthy plants and infected plants.
 Developed by Michael Yi and Jason Chen.
-This project recieved 1st place out of all the 173 participants in the unlocked-hackathon.
+This project recieved 1st place out of all the 173 participants globally through unlocked-hackathon.

 https://unlock-hacks.devpost.com/